gelin/calendar-bot/README.md

 ### /lang

-`/lang [language]` — get or set language to print the event, may affect the weekday / month name
+`/lang` — get and set language to print the event, may affect the weekday / month name

-Without arguments prints the current language.
+The command prints the current language and asks the new language to set.
 For example:

 ```